Robert Schumann: 1840s

 In 1841 Schumann focused on orchestral music.
 On 31 March his First Symphony, The Spring, was premiered by Mendelssohn at a concert in the Gewandhaus at which Clara played Chopin's Second Piano Concerto and some of Schumann's works for solo piano.
 His next orchestral works were the Overture, Scherzo and Finale, the Phantasie for piano and orchestra (which later became the first movement of the Piano Concerto) and a new symphony (eventually published as the Fourth, in D minor).

-Clara gave birth to a daughter in September 1841, the first of the Schumanns' seven children to survive.
+Clara gave birth to Marie in September 1841, the first of the Schumanns' seven children to survive.